 To meet needs not fulfilled by regularly-listed catalog offerings, a special topics course may be initiated by an instructor or may be requested by a student or group of students.
-The course description should be submitted to the Office of Academic Affairs on a form available in the Office of Academic Records.
-Requests for special topics courses will be evaluated by the faculty sponsor(s) and the Office of Academic Affairs on the basis of potential learning value and the academic resources available to the College.
-If the special topics course involves an off-campus internship, a contract is to be initiated with the Office of Career Development.
+The course description should be submitted to the Office of the Provost on a form available in the Office of Academic Records.
+Requests for special topics courses will be evaluated by the faculty sponsor(s) and the Office of the Provost on the basis of potential learning value and the academic resources available to the University.
+If the special topics course involves an off-campus internship, a contract is to be initiated with the Office of Student Success.